Diya-Lohana/login_dashboard/README.md

 ## License

-This project is created for educational purposes.
+## About

+This project was developed during the ORIC MUET Internship Program using React.js.